-The best short hikes in Kananaskis are only 2-6 kilometres round trip!
-If you missed the first installment, you can check it out here: The Best Short Hikes Near Calgary (<4 km return, 30-60 minutes from Calgary).
+The best short hikes in Kananaskis are scenic and only 2-6 kilometres round trip!
+For more amazing short trails, including Heart Creek, Troll Falls, Grassi Lakes, and Grotto Canyon, see: The Best Short Hikes Near Calgary (<4 km return, 30-60 minutes from Calgary).

 For detailed trip reports, click on the title links.